Impassioned Blinken demands more crossings for Syria aid - RFI

 United Nations (United States) (AFP)

-US Secretary of State Antony Blinken on Monday urged the UN Security Council to reopen border crossings into Syria blocked by Russia, saying world powers should be ashamed by their inaction.
+Saying the world should be ashamed over Syria's suffering, US Secretary of State Antony Blinken on Monday urged the reopening of aid crossings blocked by Russia as the United Nations pleaded for billions in fresh donations.

-Chairing a virtual Security Council session on Syria, the mild-mannered top US diplomat spoke with clear passion as he voiced outrage at Syrians' continued suffering 10 years into the civil war.
+Chairing a virtual Security Council session on Syria, the mild-mannered top US diplomat spoke with clear passion as he voiced outrage at major powers' inertia 10 years into the civil war.

 "How is it possible that we can't find in our hearts the common humanity to actually take meaningful action?" said President Joe Biden's top diplomat, recalling his own two children.

 "Look into your hearts," he implored.
 "We have to find a way to do something -- to take action to help people.
 That is our responsibility.
-And shame on us if we don't."
+And shame on us if we don't meet it."

-Relief supplies into Syria, where most of the population relies on aid, as of July 2020 can enter only one crossing -- Bab al-Hawa on the Turkish border.
+Relief supplies into Syria -- where the UN estimates that 12.3 million people, or most of the population, need assistance, can enter only one crossing -- Bab al-Hawa on the Turkish border.

-Veto-wielding Russia, which is allied with President Bashar al-Assad, successfully opposed other crossings on the grounds that they violate the Damascus government's sovereignty.
+Russia is allied with President Bashar al-Assad and wielded its veto power last year to oppose other crossings into Syria on the grounds that they violate the Damascus government's sovereignty.

-"Sovereignty was never intended to ensure the right of any government to starve people, deprive them of life-saving medicine, bomb hospitals or commit any other human rights abuse against citizens," Blinken said.
+Blinken told the Security Council: "Sovereignty was never intended to ensure the right of any government to starve people, deprive them of life-saving medicine, bomb hospitals or commit any other human rights abuse against citizens."

-He pointed to a Russian strike last week near the Bab al-Hawa crossing that disrupted all aid delivery into Syria.
+As Blinken highlighted, Russian airstrike near the crossing on March 21 caused disruption to all supplies into Syria.

+UN humanitarian chief Mark Lowcock, without naming Russia, said the attack destroyed 24 parked trucks used for humanitarian aid and destroyed one quarter of the food and other humanitarian supplies in a warehouse that helps 4,000 people.

 Blinken called for the reopening of closed crossings at Bab al-Salam, also on the Turkish border, and Al-Yarubiyah on the Iraqi border, saying that they respectively supplied four million and 1.3 million Syrians.